3D Small Object Detection with Dynamic Spatial Pruning: Introduction

 \section{Introduction}

-3D object detection is a fundamental scene understanding problem, which plays an important role in robotic perception, navigation and manipulation.
+3D object detection is a fundamental scene understanding problem, which aims to detect 3D bounding boxes and semantic labels from a point cloud of 3D scene.
 With the recent advances of deep learning techniques on point cloud understanding~\cite{qi2017pointnet,qi2017pointnet++,graham20183d,choy20194d}, 3D detection methods have shown remarkable progress~\cite{shi2020pv,zheng2021se,wang2022cagroup3d,rukhovich2023tr3d}.
-However, small object detection still remains a huge challenge for 3D.
+However, with 3D object detection being widely adopted in fields like robotics~\cite{zhu2017target,Mousavian_2019_ICCV} and autonomous driving~\cite{bansal2018chauffeurnet} which require highly precise and fine-grained perception, small object detection becomes one of the most important yet unsolved problems.
 In autonomous driving scenarios~\cite{geiger2012we}, we observe a significant performance gap between cars and pedestrians.
-In indoor scenes~\cite{dai2017scannet,Matterport3D} where the size variance is much larger (e.g. a bed is 1000x larger than a cup), things are only going to get worse.
-We focus on the more challenging indoor 3D small object detection task where the scenes are crowded with objects of multiple categories and sizes.
+In indoor scenes~\cite{dai2017scannet,Matterport3D} where the size variance is much larger (e.g. a bed is 1000x larger than a cup), detecting small objects is more difficult.
+We focus on indoor 3D object detection task where scenes are crowded with objects of multiple categories and sizes.

-For indoor 3D object detection, although great improvement has been achieved in both speed and accuracy on furniture-level benchmarks~\cite{dai2017scannet,armeni20163d,song2015sun}, they are still far from practical application due to the limited range of object size they can handle.
-For example, it is hard for previous methods to detect small tabletop objects~\cite{xu2022back}, which limits the agent to execute instruction like \emph{'find and bring a cup of coffee'}.
-3D small object detection is very challenging because extracting fine-grained representation for a large scene is too computationally expensive, so current methods aggressively downsamples the 3D features, which harms the representation of small objects.
-More recently, \cite{xu2022scene} proposes a tabletop-aware learning strategy to boost the performance of 3D small object detection.
-However, this method relies on densely sampled points from small objects (about 2000 points per tabletop object, even more than the points of a furniture), which is infeasible in practical scenarios where the points from small objects are very sparse.
-Therefore, directly detecting small objects from naturally sampled point clouds is a key problem in 3D object detection.
+For indoor 3D object detection, although great improvement has been achieved in both speed and accuracy on previous benchmarks~\cite{dai2017scannet,armeni20163d,song2015sun}, they are still far from general purpose 3D object detection due to the limited range of object size they can handle.
+For instance, these methods focus on furniture-level objects such as bed and table, while smaller ones like laptop, keyboard and bottle are ignored.
+With the arrival of 3D small object benchmarks~\cite{xu2022back,xu2022scene,rozenberszki2022language} which contain objects with wider size variance (e.g.\ from tabletop object like cup to large furniture like bed), it is shown that previous 3D detectors get very low accuracy on small objects and some even fail to detect any small objects.
+This is because extracting fine-grained representation for a large scene is too computationally expensive, so current methods aggressively downsamples the 3D features, which harms the representation of small objects.